Store Hours

 Celebrate Springtime Gardening

-On beautiful spring days, tidy the yard before everything blooms in earnest.
-Planning your garden lets you make the most of your time and space.
-Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
-No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Se Baton Rouge Garden Center can help you enjoy your spring activities to the fullest.
+On gorgeous spring days, tidy the yard before everything blooms in earnest.
+Lawn care is often a priority as well.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, when you search for your local plant nursery, you'll find that The Home Depot Se Baton Rouge Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 7 garden can support plants listed as Zones 1–7.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Always read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed envelope for details.
+If you start your plants a little later, it's not ideal, but it will likely even out as time passes.

 Start Seeds Indoors

-You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own plant nursery.
+You can gain the satisfaction of growing your garden from seeds and save money by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want warming lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Se Baton Rouge Garden Center — to stay organized and plant tiny soil plugs when the time comes.
-You can also use pots with seed starter mix and potting soil.
+For best results, you'll want grow lights and warming mats to go with your seed trays.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your nearest plant nursery — to plant tiny soil plugs when the time comes.
+You can also use pots with potting soil and seed starter mix.

 Transplant Young Plants Into Their New Homes

-Finish it off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Nourish your garden with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store, or you can learn how to compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
+Don't miss a minute of growing season.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your Se Baton Rouge Garden Center, online, or on our mobile app.
 Let's get growing together.

 10300 Coursey Blvd